 After each adjustment, the body is given time to process the change.
 Correction continues with your body’s movements and breathing.
 This process teaches and empowers your body to make more corrections.
 Healing progresses with repeated visits.

 The primary intent of Torque Release Technique is to reduce blockages and tension of the entire spinal system, to release trapped, unresolved patterns, facilitate reintegration of the nervous system allowing a greater expression of your health.

-At Sandstone Chiropractic, we use an adjusting style commonly referred to as “Diversified.”
+At Sandstone Health, we use an adjusting style commonly referred to as “Diversified.”
 First, an analysis of your spine is performed.
 This can initially involve a case history and X-ray pictures of your spine.